hilogames/HLSpriteKit/README.md

    (e.g. resizing when the scene resizes; not encoding when the scene encodes; and so on)

+### HLAction

+`HLAction` provides encodable alternatives to block-running `SKAction` actions.

+The problem: When the `SKScene` node hierarchy is encoded, as is common during application state preservation or a “game save”, nodes running `SKAction` actions with code blocks must be handled specially, since the code blocks cannot be encoded.
+In particular, attempting to encode either `runBlock:` or `customActionWithDuration:actionBlock:` leads to a runtime warning message:

+  > SKAction: Run block actions can not be properly encoded, Objective-C
+  > blocks do not support NSCoding.

+The `HLAction` file provides a few encodable alternatives.
+The basic idea is to use selector callbacks (with extra features) rather than code blocks.

 ## Gesture Recognition FAQ and Examples

 ### I want to use `UIGestureRecognizer` in my scene to recognize gestures.